pingcap/docs/ticdc/ticdc-sink-to-pulsar.md

 - The tables that match the matcher rule are dispatched according to the policy specified by the corresponding topic expression.
 For example, the table `test3.aa` is dispatched according to `Topic expression 2`, and the table `test5.aa` is dispatched according to `Topic expression 3`.
 - For a table that matches more than one matcher rule, the topic expression corresponding to the top matcher will take precedence.
 For example, the table `test1.aa` is dispatched according to `Topic expression 1`.
-- For tables that do not match any matcher, send the corresponding data change events to the default topic specified in `-sink-uri`.
+- For tables that do not match any matcher, the corresponding data change events are sent to the default topic specified in `-sink-uri`.
 For example, the table `test10.aa` is sent to the default topic.
-- For tables that match the matcher rule but do not specify a topic dispatched, the corresponding data changes are sent to the default topic specified in `-sink-uri`.
+- For tables that match the matcher rule but do not have a topic dispatcher specified, the corresponding data changes are sent to the default topic specified in `-sink-uri`.
 For example, the table `test9.abc` is sent to the default topic.

 ### Topic dispatcher